urschrei/convertbng/README.md

 The [ctypes](https://docs.python.org/2/library/ctypes.html) library expects C-compatible data structures, which we define in Rust (see above).
 We then define methods which allow us to receive, safely access, return, and free data across the FFI boundary.
 Finally, we link the Rust conversion functions from `util.py` [again](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L103-L205).
 Note the `errcheck` assignments, which convert the FFI-compatible ctypes data structures to tuple lists.

-# Building the binary for local development
+# Building for local development
-- ensure you have Rust 1.x and Cargo [installed](https://www.rustup.rs)
-- download the Rust extension for your platform from [github](https://github.com/urschrei/rust_bng/releases)
-- copy the binary into the `convertbng` directory
-- run `python setup.py build_ext --inplace`
+You do **not** need a Rust toolchain: the `lonlat_bng` library is pre-built and downloaded from its [releases](https://github.com/urschrei/lonlat_bng/releases); this package only compiles the Cython extension and links against it.
+See [Installing for local development](#installing-for-local-development) above for the steps.

 # Tests
 - install `pytest`